eficode-academy/jobdsl-workshop/README.md

     * mailer
     * matrix-project
     * ssh-credentials
-* quietperiod.groovy - set global Quiet Period to 0
-* executors.groovy - set number of executors on master to 0
 * createjob.groovy - will create job required to prebuild JobDSL jar file

 ## Setup on Mac OS and Windows